 In the GDPR view, as I suggested above, ransomware attacks on personal data are considered a data loss.
 When does it cross the threshold and become a reportable data breach?

-According to the examples they give, it would be reportable under two situations: 1) There is a backup of the personal data but the outage caused by the ransomware attack impacts users; or 2) There is no backup of the personal data.
+According to the examples they give, it would be reportable under two situations: 1) There is a backup of the personal data but the outage caused by the ransomware attack impacts users, or 2) There is no backup of the personal data.

 In theory, a very short-lived ransomware attack in which the target recovery quickly is not reportable.
-In the real world where analysis and recovery takes significant time, most ransomware attacks would effectively be reportable.
+In the real world where analysis and recovery take significant time, most ransomware attacks would effectively be reportable.

 In terms of Venn diagrams and subsets, we can make the statement that every personal data breach that is individually reported also has to be reported to the supervising authority.
 (And yes, all Greeks are men).